Samantha Downie: Career

 Alex Perry announced that Samantha will model, alongside Demelza Reveley and Alexandra Girdwood, at his Charity fashion show on 17 August 2008 to help raise money for the McGrath Foundation.
 She had a small cameo on Episode 10 of Project Runway Australia.

 Samantha appeared on Channel V's WhatUWant on 9 September 2008; She was a model for make-up artist Rae Morris.

 Samantha appeared in an editorial campaign for the new collection for Little Joe by Gail Elliott.
 In late 2008, Downie appeared in an editorial summer 2008/2009 campaign for Kookai and a Nivea SunSense campaign which is advertised on the side of buses, billboards and trams in Australia.
-Downie recently shot an advertisement for Kayser Underwear advertisement as well as a 4-page editorial spread in Issue 60 of Attitude Magazine.
+Downie recently shot an advertisement for Kayser Underwear advertisement as well as a 4-page editorial spread in issue 60 of Attitude Magazine.

 In 2009, Downie walked in the Sportsgirl Ready To Wear, Fall/Winter fashion show, Life With Bird Ready To Wear, Fall/Winter fashion show and Fairbanks Ready To Wear, Autumn/Winter fashion show.
 Downie also appeared in the premiere episode of Australia's Next Top Model, Cycle 5.

 In the 2009 Rosemount Australian Fashion Week, Downie walked for J'Aton, Illionaire, Jenny Bannister, Stevie, and White Charlie, Ready to wear Autumn/Winter 2009, and most recently; the David Jones spring fashion launch event in Sydney as well as Myer's Spring Carnival events in Sydney.
 In November 2009, Downie was a featured model for Anton Jewellery launch and a campaign for Watersun Swimwear.

 In 2010, international fashion designer Malan Breton named Samantha Downie "the most beautiful women in the world!".
 Also, in 2010, Downie was featured in a campaign for Mountain High, a campaign for El Amuleto and Downie also walked for David Jones' Autumn/Winter 2010 collection, alongside Miranda Kerr, and at the L'oreal Melbourne Fashion Festival.
 Downie also appeared in a national campaign for Jeans West and State of Georgia.

 Personal life

 Downie is a university student at Monash University studying a Bachelor of business and commerce and Downie hopes to work in human resources.
-In June 2010, Downie had completed her last semester at Monash University.
-Samantha is of half-Indian ancestry.
-In July 2010, Downie revealed that she was now engaged to her boyfriend of over 5 years.
+In June 2010, Downie completed her last semester at Monash University.
+She is of half-Indian ancestry.
+In July 2010, Downie revealed that she was now engaged to her boyfriend of over five years.
 She is now dating Mark Casey.